valdirsjr/valdirsjr.github.io/_posts/2018-03-31-hearthstone-ubuntu.md

 ### Install Battle.net

 The easiest part is install Blizzard Battle.net and Hearthstone.
-Just download the Battle.net app and run by clicking on `exe` file.
+Just [download the Battle.net](https://us.battle.net/account/download/) and run by clicking on `exe` file.
 Follow instructions like in a Windows install, and no more problems after that.

 ![screen_1](https://valdirsjr.github.io/assets/images/screen1.png)